 Decades of Energy Law Experience

 Over several decades, Felhaber Larson has established itself as one of the top energy law firms in the state.
-We’ve developed a broad and comprehensive energy law practice, working with regulators, utility representatives and other parties to resolve a variety of electric and telephone matters.
-On behalf of our clients, we regularly appear before the Minnesota Public Utilities Commission, the Minnesota Department of Commerce/Division of Energy Resources, and the civil courts.
+We’ve developed a broad and comprehensive energy law practice, working with regulators, utility representatives and other parties to resolve a variety of electric utility matters.
+On behalf of our clients, our attorneys regularly appear before the Minnesota Public Utilities Commission, the Minnesota Department of Commerce/Division of Energy Resources, administrative bodies and the civil courts.
 Our experience and reputation in energy law allows us to represent client needs with skill and credibility.

-Our practice mainly focuses on representing large and small retail electric cooperatives that are partially or totally regulated by the Minnesota Public Utilities Commission.
-Specifically, we represent electric cooperatives regarding renewable energy matters; board of director governance; labor and employment; business sales, mergers and acquisitions; contracts for the construction of utility facilities; and associated litigation.
+Our practice mainly focuses on representing large and small distribution electric cooperatives, some of whom are partially or totally regulated by the Minnesota Public Utilities Commission.
+Specifically, we represent electric cooperatives regarding renewable energy matters; board of director governance; labor and employment; business sales, mergers and acquisitions; real estate, contractual and other transactional matters, and associated litigation.

 Our law firm’s breadth and depth of legal knowledge and experience enables us to provide comprehensive representation to our clients.
 Our energy law attorneys are typically engaged to provide the following service:

-- Serve as general counsel to electric cooperative boards of directors
+- Serve as general counsel to electric cooperatives

 - Public Utilities Commission and state courts